Kalugy/js-challenges/README.md

 # Daily JavaScript Exercises

-Welcome to the **Daily JavaScript Exercises** repository!
+Welcome to the **js JavaScript Exercises** repository!
 This project is designed to help developers practice and memorize JavaScript methods and concepts through daily coding challenges.
 Whether you're a beginner or looking to sharpen your skills, this repository offers a structured way to enhance your JavaScript knowledge.

 ## Table of Contents
 - [Features](#features)